 Does completion of a non-credit course qualify for academic credits toward a diploma or degree program?

 No, non-credit courses cannot be transferred to a credit degree program.

 If a course if offering both non-credit and credit registration, students are not permitted to change to credit status once the course has begun.

 For advising about non-credit versus credit options for your diploma or certificate program, you can consult with a Program Coordinator in the Teacher Education Office: email@example.com or firstname.lastname@example.org.

 Where do I get parking or transit information for UBC Campus?

 I'm a UBC employee.
 How can I access UBC PDCE courses?

-Most UBC employee groups are eligible for tuition fee waivers that reimburse or offset the cost of most UBC PDCE courses.
+Most UBC employee groups are eligible for tuition fee waivers that may be used to reimburse or offset the cost of some UBC courses delivered through PDCE.
 Find out more.